Tech Habits for Tranquility: Manage Your Phone, Sleep & Mind

 This post may contain affiliate links; your purchases help earn me a small commission at no extra cost, supporting the art and continued growth of Aurelda.

-You don’t need another app—you need your nervous system back from the glow.
+You don’t need another app.
+You need your nervous system back from the glow.

 I watched the blue halo of my phone quietly hijack my nights.
 One more scroll, and my mind starts sprinting laps; my body gets the memo: stay alert.
 I “just check” messages and, somehow, it’s 1:13 a.m.